-In this scenario, the energy sources responsible for remaining emissions in 2050 include a small amount of natural gas in the residential, commercial, and industrial sectors; fuel oil and propane used in industrial processes; small amounts of diesel, gas, and jet fuel in the transportation sector, and non-energy (methane-related) emissions in the industrial, agriculture, and waste sectors.
+In this scenario, as shown in Figure 8, the energy sources responsible for remaining emissions in 2050 include a small amount of natural gas in the residential, commercial, and industrial sectors; fuel oil and propane in industrial processes; small amounts of diesel, gas, and jet fuel in transportation, and non-energy (methane-related) emissions in the industrial, agriculture, and waste sectors.

-Figure x: Emissions by fuel type
+Figure 8: Emissions by fuel type

 The actions considered in the low-carbon scenario were not specific recommendations.
-Instead, the actions served as an illustration of the need for reductions across all sectors and as a way to identify the economic benefits of climate action.
-Recommended implementation actions in the guide are informed by the high level actions of the low-carbon scenario, as well as consideration of practices in many other communities, engagement with the community, the CATF, and County staff and department directors.
+Instead, the actions served as an illustration of the need for reductions across all sectors and to identify the economic benefits of climate action.
+Recommended implementation actions in the guide are informed by the high-level actions of the low-carbon scenario, as well as consideration of practices in many other communities, engagement with the community, the CATF, and County staff and department directors.